 In May 2014, the FASB issued Accounting Standards Update (ASU) No. 2014-09, Revenue from contracts with Customers (Topic 606), which outlines a single comprehensive model for recognizing revenue and supersedes most existing revenue recognition guidance, including guidance specific to the not-for-profit industry.
 ASU No. 2014-09 requires an entity to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects consideration to which the entity expects to be entitled in exchange for those goods or services.
 This ASU provides entities the option of applying a full or modified retrospective approach upon adoption.
 The Foundation adopted this new standard for the year ending December 31, 2020.
-Adoption of this standard has no impact on the combined financial statements overall.
+Adoption of this standard had no impact on the combined financial statements overall.

 In February 2016, the FASB issued ASU No. 2016-02, Leases, (Topic 842), which supersedes FASB ASC Topic 840, Leases, and requires lessees to recognize most leases on-balance sheet via a right-of-use asset and lease liability, and additional qualitative and quantitative disclosures.
 Leases will be classified as either finance or operating leases, which will impact the expense recognition of such leases over the lease term.
 The ASU also modifies the lease classification criteria for lessors and eliminates some of the real estate leasing guidance previously applied for certain leasing transactions.
-In June 2020, the FASB issued ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842), which deferred the effective date of this standard for the Foundation to annual periods in fiscal years beginning after December 31, 2022 and it mandates a modified transition method.
+In June 2020, the FASB issued ASU 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842), which deferred the effective date of this standard for the Foundation to annual periods in fiscal years beginning after December 15, 2021.
+The adoption of this ASU will be effective for the Foundation for the year ending December 31, 2022 and it mandates a modified transition method.
 The Foundation is currently evaluating the impact of this standard on the combined financial statements.